 Tiktok on the clock, it was a half past three – a few minutes before the dinner could start.

-I got onto my bike to head for Karveli Restaurant as I continuously reminded myself, “I have ridden at night before!” just to ignore any thoughts that tried talking me out of using my bike
+I got onto my bike to head for Karveli Restaurant as I continuously reminded myself, “I have ridden at night before!” just to ignore any thoughts that tried talking me out of using my bike.

-Cutting the story short to get to the actual adventure, my friends and I had a fun evening attributed with catching up, eating delish food and cake, singing and taking loads and loads of photos.
+Once I was at Karveli, my friends and I had a fun evening attributed with catching up, eating delish food and cake, singing and taking loads and loads of photos.

 When it was time to head out for the after-party, everyone convinced me about how it was too late for me to ride at night and how my bike would fit in one of the cars taking us to the after-party venue